Gainful Employment disclosure information is available for this program of study.

 Because the individual circumstances and backgrounds of students vary, all students planning to complete this certificate program must meet with their assigned academic advisor in the Accounting Area to develop a planned sequence of courses to meet their individual needs.

-* Must be enrolled in sections using microcomputers
+* For face to face sections, must be enrolled in sections using a computer lab

 A Placement Testing Required